Back to all posts

 What is resource planning, and why does it matter?

-Resource planning is about getting the right people doing the right tasks on projects at the right time.
-It involves matching people to project tasks according to their availability, capacity, skills, and cost — so you can deliver profitable projects on time and on budget.
+In practice, it means allocating people to project work according to their availability, capacity, skills, and cost, so you can deliver profitable projects on time and on budget.

 Dive deeper ➡️ What is Resource Planning?
 The Beginner's Guide